 Overview of the STAR Initiative

-Since OVAE launched the pilot in 2006, nineteen states have adopted this evidence-based approach.
-In Massachusetts, eighteen programs representing every region were selected, through an application process, to participate in the implementation of STAR during FY 2010 and FY 2011.
-In the funding cycle beginning in FY 2013, ESE/ACLS began to expand STAR to every pre-ASE classroom across the State.
+Since OVAE launched the pilot in 2006, 19 states have adopted this approach.
+In Massachusetts, 18 programs representing every region were selected, through an application process, to participate in the implementation of STAR during FY 2010 and FY 2011.
+In the funding cycle beginning in FY 2013, ACLS began to expand STAR to every pre-ASE classroom across the state.

-During the FY2013–2017 funding cycle, all recipients of Community Adult Learning Center and Adult Basic Education Programs in Correctional Institutions grants with a Grade Level Equivalence (GLE) 4.0–8.9 class will participate, subject to annual appropriations, in the STAR initiative on a staggered schedule.
+During the FY2013–2017 funding cycle, all recipients of Community Adult Learning Center and Adult Basic Education Programs in Correctional Institutions grants with a Grade Level Equivalence (GLE) 4.0–8.9 class will participate in the STAR initiative on a staggered schedule, subject to annual appropriations.